CHAVI-India/SATHI/README.md

 The ability to add translations is provided for the users with appropriate permissions.

+It is possible to dynamically change the display font to one more suitable for the language and use different types of google fonts for different langugages.
+This allows text to be properly legible across langugages.

 # Security

-Patient identifies are securekly encrypted in the database.
+Patient identifies are securely encrypted in the database.

 # Item Import/Export Guide